Fabian-HC/SPL-OilUS/Quantlet 4_TimeSeriesAnalysis/README.txt

 Description:

 Subsets the dataset to compare one oil company with one electricity company by time series analysis.
-Testing for heteroskedasticity and autocorrelation and adjusting fot it if necessary.
+Testing for heteroskedasticity and autocorrelation and adjusting for it if necessary.

 Keywords: regression, empirical, test, time series